Blinkit Business Model: How it Works and Makes Money

 Blinkit serves three primary customer groups:

-End Consumers: Urban users seeking groceries, fresh produce, bakery items, electronics, daily essentials, and exclusive private-label products, delivered in under 10 minutes.
+• End Consumers: Urban users seeking groceries, fresh produce, bakery items, electronics, daily essentials, and private-label products delivered quickly.
 Convenience, speed, and product quality drive demand.

-Vendors & Brands: FMCG companies, local stores, and consumer goods brands leverage Blinkit to reach millions of households without managing logistics.
-They also benefit from data-driven promotions, insights, and visibility.
+• Vendors & Brands: FMCG companies, local stores, and consumer goods brands leverage Blinkit to reach millions of households.
+They benefit from data-driven promotions, insights, and visibility.
+Note: As of Q2 FY26, ~90% of Blinkit’s sales now flow through its own inventory (1P model), with third-party vendor listings accounting for the remaining ~10%.

-Delivery Partners: Gig workers form the backbone of Blinkit’s hyperlocal delivery network.
-They earn flexible income while ensuring timely deliveries through app-based guidance, dynamic routing, and real-time assignment
+• Delivery Partners: Gig workers form the backbone of Blinkit’s hyperlocal delivery network.
+They earn flexible income through app-based guidance, dynamic routing, and real-time assignment.
+Eternal Ltd spent over ₹100 crore on insurance coverage alone for delivery partners in 2025.

 2. Value Propositions